conor-wilson/snake/README.md

 I used plenty of tutorials on specific components of the project, but I did manage to complete this without using any "How to make Snake in Godot" tutorials.
 This meant that the project took longer, but I like to think that I have developed a deeper understanding of how the engine works by figuring a lot of it out by myself.

+I used GitHub's Project feature to plan and track my progress in this project.
+Currently those tickets are all private, but I may end up making them public for the sake of documentation (although it's likely that I won't since they're tickets on another repo.
+Whoops!).

 Finally, I made all of the art for this by myself.
 It's nothing fancy at all, but I really quite enjoyed the process, so I'll hope to continue to develop this skill in future projects.

 To conclude, the game is playable and seems to work well enough, and I learned a whole lot.